netreplica/graphite/docs/CONTAINERLAB.md

 git clone https://github.com/netreplica/next-bower.git
 ````

-5. Install and configure Lighthttpd to server Graphite web pages.
+5. Install and configure Lighttpd to server Graphite web pages.
 You can use any other web server you prefer, please use configuration below as a reference

 ```Shell
 sudo apt install lighttpd -y